-This is intended to be NON-COMMERCIAL, Recreational-Use Activities that are held on parts of USFS lands in compliance with USFS Special Use Rules and Regulations.
+This is intended to be a NON-COMMERCIAL, Recreational-Use Activity that is held on parts of USFS lands in compliance with USFS Special Use Rules and Regulations.

-What: Singletrack, high elevation, back country self supported endurance epic.
+What: Singletrack and Gravel mix, high elevation, back country self supported endurance epic.
 Ride the base loop or the long loop.
 The long loop passes through the ghost town of Futurity (with brief hike-a-bike).
-There will be a time deduction for the first 20 long loop riders to pass through Futurity who are able to find a special Futurity Chip.
-Instructions about where to look for the chips when in Futurity will be given during the rider’s meeting.

 GPS Route: The long loop is 104.8 miles with 12,422 ft of climbing.
 LONG LOOP GPX HERE.
 The base route is 89.3 miles with 10,526 ft of climbing.
 BASE ROUTE GPX HERE.
-For Garmin Edge users, BASE ROUTE CRS FILE and LONG ROUTE CRS FILE.
+For Ride with GPS users, BASE ROUTE CRS FILE and LONG ROUTE CRS FILE.

-New for 2016!
-Cottonwood Singletrack Option!
+Once again for 2022 you will have the Cottonwood Singletrack Option!
 Here is the GPX for Cottonwood to Salida from the route (here is the CRS version).
-Our new trail linking CR175 (the gravel road into town at the end of the SBFL) has been completed, so now it can be part of the SBFL.
-It will be an option, not required for a finish.
-The turn is a mere 7 miles from the finish, 20 minutes or less of coasting downhill.
-Instead, you’ll be riding singletrack that could take as long as 2 hours to complete (more likely closer to 90 minutes).
-You will get a 100 minute premium if you ride the Cottonwood option, but be aware, it is a technical trail.
-You will probably be kind of tired, so choose wisely when it’s time to decide on taking the option or just rolling for another 20 minutes with minimal effort.
+The Beasway trail links CR175 (the gravel road into town at the end of the SBFL) to Rhumba Trail to Cottonwood Gulch.
+It is just an option, not required for a finish.
+The turn is a mere 7 miles from the finish,so instead of coasting downhill for 20 minutes or so, you’ll be riding singletrack that could take as long as 2 hours to complete (more likely closer to 90 minutes).
+Riders taking the Cottonwood option will get a 100 minute premium, but be aware, it is a technical trail.
+You will probably be kind of tired, so choose wisely when it’s time to decide to spice your ride up or just roll downhill for another 20 minutes with minimal effort.

-Course Description: Meet up at Cafe Dawn.
-We will follow the route the Vapor Trail 125 uses up to Blanks Cabin and then ride the Colorado Trail all the way to Cottonwood Creek, then down into Buena Vista at the half-way point where you can restock with food and water.
+Course Description: We will ride south on G Street to turn right on 3rd, staying left on westbound 3rd Street to Poncha Blvd, to CR140, to CR250.
+We will be branching left on 252 up to Blanks Cabin/Mt Shavano TH.
+Ride north on the Colorado Trail all the way to Cottonwood Creek, turn right onto road 343 until it merges with road 306 then down into Buena Vista; the half-way point.
 Then we head into the Arkansas Hills via the Midland Trail.
 At the end of the Midland, climb Shields Gulch to the Lenhardy Cutoff.